 China, rustic dancers, eastern han dynasty (25-220).
 Image by sailko ➚ available under a Creative Commons License ➚

 Yāng ge 秧歌 is a traditional dance associated with celebrations at harvest time.
 It is joyous and vivacious.
-Sometimes seen in cities all year round.
+Sometimes seen in northern cities all year round.
 It is a tradition across northern China from Shaanxi through to Jilin.

 More familiar to visitors to China are the Lion and Dragon dances.
 They can be easily distinguished because the lion has two operators while the dragon has many more.